 CALL FOR NOMINATIONS FROM GENERAL MEMBERSHIP FOR THE IEASA COUNCIL

 IEASA is a non-profit organisation, with its own legal identity, independent of its office bearers.
-We abide by King IV Principles and have a Council that is primarily a governing body.
-Operations are delegated to Committees; working groups; outsourced service providers and Office staff.
-The President is the “de facto” Chief Operating Office of IEASA and manages the IEASA staff..
+IEASA’s governing body is the Council whose work is guided by King IV principles.
+Operations are delegated to committees, working groups, outsourced service providers and office staff.
+The President is the “de facto” Chief Operating Officer of IEASA and line manager for the IEASA staff.

-In terms of Clause 188.8.131.52 of the IEASA Constitution (January 2021), please note this Call for Nominations from the general IEASA membership for two positions that will become available on the Council, IEASA’s governing body, when the term of office of current incumbents comes to an end on 31 December 2021.
+In terms of Clause 18.104.22.168 of the IEASA Constitution (2021), please note this Call for Nominations from the general IEASA membership for two positions that will become available on the Council, when the term of office of the current incumbents comes to an end on 31 December 2022.

-To contribute to the advancement of IEASA, we are particularly looking for Council members who have Integrity, commitment, financial acumen and skills, organisational experience and governance experience.
+To contribute to the advancement of IEASA, we are particularly looking for candidates who have integrity, commitment, financial acumen and skills, organisational experience and governance experience.

 PLEASE NOTE THAT NOMINATIONS NOT COMPLYING WITH THE NOMINATION CRITERIA, AS OUTLINED BELOW WILL BE DISQUALIFIED.